 22. Registrars not required to give reasons

-Unless requested by a party to do so a Registrar need not give reasons for any order, direction or decision.
+Unless requested by a party to do so a registrar need not give reasons for any order, direction or decision.

 23. Protection and immunity

-(1) In the exercise of a power of a court or in the conduct of a conference or enquiry under these rules a Registrar or other person acting under rule 21 has the same protection and immunity as a Judge or magistrate.
+(1) In the exercise of a power of a court or in the conduct of a conference or enquiry under these rules a registrar or other person acting under rule 21 has the same protection and immunity as a judge or magistrate.

-(2) A party, lawyer or witness appearing before a Registrar or other person acting under rule 21 on the hearing of any application or matter, or on the conducting of any conference or enquiry, has the same protection and immunity as the party, lawyer or witness would have if appearing in proceedings in a court.
+(2) A party, lawyer or witness appearing before a registrar or other person acting under rule 21 on the hearing of any application or matter, or on the conducting of any conference or enquiry, has the same protection and immunity as the party, lawyer or witness would have if appearing in proceedings in a court.

-Division 2 — Delegation of judicial power to Registrars
+Division 2 — Delegation of judicial power to registrars

-24. Delegation of powers to Registrars
+24. Delegation of powers to registrars

-For the purposes of section 33, the following powers of the Court are delegated to each Principal Registrar, Registrar and Deputy Registrar —
+For the purposes of section 33, the following powers of the Court are delegated to each Principal Registrar, registrar and deputy registrar —

 (a) the powers conferred under a provision —